skn3/forme/README.md

 	return Promise.resolve();
 });
 ```
 Notice in the example above we are using `Promise.resolve()` to indicate that we are done.
 This allows us to perform async operations using promises and then signal to forme when we are finished.
+We could also return a long running promise (`return new Promise(function(resolve, reject)){});`) and forme will wait for this to complete before continuing.

 **example of custom form submit handler**
 ```javascript